GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 PWA support on Oculus Quest is not limited to flat 2D apps.
 Developers can build immersive 3D experiences for VR using [WebXR API](/tags/webxr/).

-Wondering how various prompts (PWA install, permission requests, notifications) handled from within XR, if at all?
+Wondering how various prompts (PWA install, permission requests, notifications) are handled from within XR, if at all?

 Here's a screencast of